Gloria A. Hill - News Break

 Gloria A. Hill

-BOURBON – Gloria A. Hill, age 87, of Plymouth, formerly Bourbon, passed away Wednesday, July 7, 2021, at Miller’s Merry Manor Nursing Home in Plymouth.
-Gloria was born the daughter of Raymond and Reatha Huffman Lemler on Jan.
+Gloria A. Hill, 87, Plymouth, formerly Bourbon, passed away July 7, 2021 at Miller’s Merry Manor Nursing Home in Plymouth.
+Gloria was born the daughter of Raymond and Reatha (Huffman) Lemler Jan.
 5, 1934, in Marshall County.
 She was a lifetime resident of the area.
 She did spend a few years living in Florida and always talked about her dream of moving back there as it was her favorite state.
 She previously attended the Bourbon United Pentecostal Church, and although she had worked for Crystal Lake Egg Products and K-Mart in Warsaw, she completed her career by retiring from United Technologies.
-She was a 1953 graduate of Tippecanoe High School and was a member of Order of Eastern Star in Warsaw.timesuniononline.com
+She was a 1953 graduate of Tippecanoe High School and was a member of Order of Eastern Star in Warsaw.www.inkfreenews.com

 Comments / 0